ava-labs/avalanchego/vms/platformvm/warp/README.md

 To verify the message, the VM utilizes this Warp package to perform the following steps:

 1. Lookup the canonical validator set of the Subnet sending the message at the P-Chain height
-2. Filter the canonical validator set to only the validators claimed by the BitSetSignature
+2. Filter the canonical validator set to only the validators claimed by the signature
-3. Verify the weight of the included validators meets the required threshold
+3. Verify the weight of the included validators meets the required threshold (threshold defined by the receiving VM)
 4. Aggregate the public keys of the claimed validators into a single aggregate public key
 5. Verify the aggregate signature of the unsigned message against the aggregate public key